MaginnGroup/mosdef_cassandra/README.rst

 ~~~~~~~~

 Please cite **MoSDeF Cassandra**, **Cassandra**, and the **MoSDeF** suite of
 tools if you use this tool in your research.
-See :doc:`here <docs/source/resources/citing>` for details.
+See `here <https://mosdef-cassandra.readthedocs.io/en/latest/reference/citing.html>`_ for details.

 Installation
 ~~~~~~~~~~~~

-Installation instructions are :doc:`here <docs/source/getting_started/install>`.
+Installation instructions are `here <https://mosdef-cassandra.readthedocs.io/en/latest/getting_started/install.html>`_.
 A conda installation will be added in the near future.

 Examples